jimthompson5802/automate_llm_testing/README_judges.md

 ### Phase 2 Test Cases

-Given the issues noted with `MTBenchCharBotResponseQuality` this class was not tested in Phase 2.
+Given the issues noted with `MTBenchChatBotResponseQuality` this class was not tested in Phase 2.
 Only the custom class `SemanticAlignmentJudge` and `PollMultihopCorrectness` were tested.

 Notebook [`evaluate_judges_rewritten_test_set.ipynb`](./evaluate_judges_rewritten_test_set.ipynb) (commit: 3e7b61b) contains results of Phase 2 testing.